Decathlon workshop photo

 The buy-back system

-The buy-back offer continued to grow in 2023, concerning over 100 product types (20 in 2022) in fitness and body building, winter sports (skis and snowboards), water sports (canoes, surfboards and paddleboards), urban mobility (bicycles, scooters, skateboards and in-line skates), hiking equipment (tents, bags, hiking poles, warm jackets and textile equipment having a sales price of more than €35), golf, fishing, horseback riding, racket sports (tennis, padel and badminton) as well as hunting and shooting (textiles).
-Service simplicity is fundamental in promoting the development of buy-backs.
-In Decathlon stores, customers can sell their products in exchange for a voucher or direct payment to their bank account (in France since 2022).
+The buy-back offer continued growing in 2024 to cover over 150 product types (100 in 2023) in fitness and body building, winter sports (skis and snowboards), water sports (canoes, surfboards and paddleboards), urban mobility (bicycles, scooters, skateboards and in-line skates), hiking equipment (tents, bags, hiking poles, warm jackets and textile equipment), golf, fishing, horseback riding, racket sports (tennis, padel and badminton), team sports (basketball and football), as well as martial arts, hunting (textile equipment and accessories) and shooting sports (textiles).
+Availability varies by store, depending on the location

 Expanding product rentals